-The UK's Department for Environment, Food and Rural Affairs (DEFRA) introduced a Statutory Instrument in 2008 (SI Number 2008/691, "The Tope Order") that prohibited fishing for tope other than by rod and line (with anglers fishing using rod and line from boats not allowed to land their catch) and established a tope bycatch limit of 45 kg per day in commercial fisheries.
-In Scotland, vessels are prohibited from fishing for tope, other than by rod and line or hand-line, trans-shipment of tope caught by rod and line or hand-line (wherever caught) and, landing tope (wherever caught) as per Statutory Instrument in 2012 (SI Number 2012/63, "The Sharks, Skates and Rays (Prohibition of Fishing, Trans-shipment and Landing) (Scotland) Order 2012").
+The UK's Department for Environment, Food and Rural Affairs (DEFRA) introduced a Statutory Instrument in 2008 (SI Number 2008/691, "The Tope (Prohibition of Fishing) Order") that banned fishing for tope other than by rod and line (with anglers fishing using rod and line from boats not allowed to land their catch) and established a tope bycatch limit of 45 kg per day in commercial fisheries.
+In Scotland, vessels are prohibited from fishing for tope other than by rod and line or hand-line, trans-shipment of tope caught by rod and line or hand-line (wherever caught), and landing tope (wherever caught) as per Statutory Instrument in 2012 (SI Number 2012/63, "The Sharks, Skates and Rays (Prohibition of Fishing, Trans-shipment and Landing) (Scotland) Order 2012").